 Building Permit Requirements

 Required when an applicant intends to construct or alter a building.
 Construction plans are submitted and reviewed by DSC staff for compliance with RCDG, RMC and state and local building codes, laws and regulations.
 Separate permits are required for trade work such as an electrical, mechanical, fire, plumbing and sign construction.
-Certain work is exempt from permit under the IBC.
-Any work outside of section 105.2 Work Exempt from Permit requires a permit.
-Please see the IBC Work Exempt pdf or the IRC Work Exempt pdf, if you have any further questions regarding the scope of your project please contact the firstname.lastname@example.org.
+Certain work is exempt from permit under the IBC and IRC.
+If you have any further questions regarding the scope of your project please contact the email@example.com.
+We have adopted the 2012 International Codes, 2012 Uniform Plumbing Code and the 2009 ICC-ANSI.

 Optional Building Permit Pre-Submittal Meeting